 Ohio START emphasizes a wraparound approach for at-risk parents

 This project creates an opportunity for a new best practice model designed to lead to better outcomes for children and families impacted by opiates and other drugs.
-The overall goal of this program is to stabilize families harmed by parental drug use so that both children and their parents can recover and move forward with abuse-free and addiction-free lives.
+The overall goal of this model is to stabilize families harmed by parental drug use so that both children and their parents can recover and move forward with abuse-free and addiction-free lives.
 Ohio START integrates community partners to ensure the seamless provision of wraparound services.

 START expanded to 15 additional counties.